Institute for Human Development

 NAU AAC Evaluation and Training Program Accordion Closed

 Augmentative and alternative communication (AAC) devices are systems, strategies, and tools that replace or support natural speech.
 Determining the best speech-generating device (SGD) requires the expertise and experience of skilled clinicians who work in collaboration with the client, their family, and other service providers.
-IHD has been providing comprehensive AAC evaluations to children and adults with complex communication needs for more than 20 years.
+IHD has been providing comprehensive AAC evaluations to children and adults with complex communication needs for over 20 years.

 American Indian Vocational Rehabilitation Training and Technical Assistance Center (AIVRTTAC) Accordion Closed